 The RSH, also known as the Royal Society for the Promotion of Health, was established in 1876 following the landmark Public Health Act of 1875.
 Previously known as the Sanitary Institute (1876-1904) and the Royal Sanitary Institute (1904–55), it was created during a period of great change within the areas of public health provision and sanitary reform to which it contributed significantly.

 The RIPH’s origins date back to 1856 and the setting up of The Public Health Medical Society.
-In 1892, the Society was incorporated as the British Institute of Public Health, and in 1897 when Queen Victoria became the patron, the name was changed to Royal Institute of Public Health.
-It merged with the Institute of Hygiene (established in 1903) in 1937.
+In 1892, the society was incorporated as the British Institute of Public Health, and in 1897 when Queen Victoria became the patron, the name was changed to Royal Institute of Public Health.
+In 1937, it merged with the Institute of Hygiene (established in 1903).